Cheyenne Mountain School District 12

 School district in Colorado Springs, Colorado U.S.

-The Cheyenne Mountain School District 12 (CMSD12) is a unified public school district located in Colorado Springs, Colorado, United States, a city south of Denver.
-It embodies five elementary schools, one middle school, one comprehensive high school, and one pre-school.
+The Cheyenne Mountain School District 12 (CMSD12) is a unified, and public school district located in Colorado Springs, Colorado, United States, south of Denver, Colorado.
+It embodies one pre-school, five elementary schools, one junior high school, and one comprehensive high school.

-Cheyenne was formed in 1884.
+CMSD12 was formed in 1884.
 Student enrollment for the 2024–25 school year is 3,737 and it spends an average of $15,113 per pupil and maintains a student-to-teacher ratio of 15:0.2 (which is well above the county average of $10,000 and the state average of $11,317).

 The district's high school is a member of the Colorado High School Activities School Activity Association (CHSAA) organization.
-During 2025, Niche.com ranked Cheyenne the number one best school district in the state of Colorado.
+During 2025, Niche.com ranked Cheyenne Mountain High School the number best school district in the state of Colorado.

 History

 Before the formation of the district, students were served education in a small shed from 1860 to 1871, and later during 1872 it was served at a rustic, rural, single room schoolhouse twelve foot long cabin overlooking Cheyenne Mountain for adolescents created by settlers of Colorado including Daniel Kinsman, Carter Harlan and Marcus Foster, which would become the high school.
 During 1872 the first educator named Mary Harlan taught nine pupils, the first school year lasted a combined total of roughly three months.